Meet Reno Therapist Hillary Harris, CPC-I

 Finding the Right Counselor

-Questions To Ask a Prospective Couples Therapist
+Questions To Ask a Therapist Before You Start

 Starting couple’s therapy is a significant step towards improving your relationship.
 However, finding the right therapist for you and your partner can be difficult.
 It requires an evaluation process, for which you need the right criteria.
 You want confidence that the therapist’s expertise aligns with your specific needs.
 A prospective therapist should be willing to do a brief consultation before you begin working together.
 Below, I’ve shared a list of what experience has taught me are some of the most important questions to ask a therapist you’re considering working with.
 I’ve divided the questions into three categories: 1) A Therapist’s qualifications.
 2) The therapist’s theoretical perspective on relationship distress, and on wellness.
 3) The therapist’s process.